pymupdf/PyMuPDF-Optional-Material/docs/tools.rst

         'icc': False,
         'py-memory': True, # (False if Python 2) 'base14': True}

+      :rtype: dict

+   .. attribute:: fitz_stderr

+      Contains all warnings and error messages issued by the underlying C-library MuPDF.
+Use it as a reference e.g. for diagnostics purposes.
+More often than not they can safely be ignored.

+      :rtype: unicode

    .. attribute:: store_maxsize

       Maximum storables cache size in bytes.
 PyMuPDF is generated with a value of 268'435'456 (256 MB, the default value), which you should therefore always see here.
 If this value is zero, then an "unlimited" growth is permitted.

+      :rtype: int

    .. attribute:: store_size

       Current storables cache size in bytes.
 This value may change (and will usually increase) with every use of a PyMuPDF function.
 It will (automatically) decrease only when :attr:`Tools.store_maxize` is going to be exceeded: in this case, MuPDF will evict low-usage objects until the value is again in range.

+      :rtype: int

 Example Session
 ----------------